timescale/timescaledb/docs/getting-started/README.md

 # TimescaleDB Examples

 This directory contains complete, standalone examples to help you get started with TimescaleDB using real-world use cases.
-Each example includes sample data, optimized schemas, and analytical queries to showcase TimescaleDB's capabilities.
+Each example includes sample data and analytical queries to showcase TimescaleDB's capabilities.

 ## Available Examples